<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Glass pool fences are in trend and for good reason.
 Most are made from glass balustrades (thick sheets of safety glass) and interspersed with metal posts to support the structure.
 The main advantages of glass fences are that they look fantastic and they provide you with an unobstructed view of your pool.

-On the other hand, glass pool fencing can be expensive to install (between $90 to $200 per foot), and maintenance can be demanding.
+On the other hand, a glass pool fence installation can be expensive (between $90 to $220 per linear foot), and maintenance can be demanding.
 It may not require much structural upkeep, but you should expect to spend a great deal of time cleaning it if you want it to stay crystal clear.

 glass pool fence